kaidawe/documentation/API/model-function/upload-model.md

 > 1. ``preSignedUrl`` = The url received from the first request inside the response.
 > 2. ``values from response.url.fields`` = The fields from the part one response url fields.
 > 3. ``upload_file`` = The file you are uploading.
-> 4. ``IdToken`` = This is the IdToken recieved from logging into the AWS      cognito backend with a user account.

 ## Response